 Many people play with steel shafted irons, but when it comes time for a hybrid, the hybrids are only available in graphite.
-This is how hybrids should be as a steel-shafted hybrid is not going to do you much good.
+This is how hybrids should be as a steel-shafted hybrid will not do you much good.

-However, since a hybrid is made with a graphite shaft, you may want to consider going with a slightly stiffer flex.
-Graphite is easier to swing faster, and that extra speed may help you to get a bit more distance if you are using the right flex.
+However, since a hybrid is made with a graphite shaft, you may consider going with a slightly stiffer flex.
+Graphite is easier to swing faster, and that extra speed may help you get a bit more distance if you use the right flex.

 How Do I Determine Which Loft To Buy?

 Determining the proper loft on your hybrid comes down to figuring out the gaps in your golf bag.
-Before you purchase your hybrid, you will need to know the lofts of both your irons and your fairway woods.
+Before purchasing your hybrid, you will need to know the lofts of your irons and fairway woods.